Amrapur, Amreli

 Amrapur is a village situated in the Kunkavav Vadia Taluka of Amreli district in the state of Gujarat, India.
 As per government records, the village bears the census code 515426.
-It spans a total geographical area of 2,347.64 hectares (approximately 23.47 square kilometers.The village has a population of 3,618.
+It spans a total geographical area of 2,347.64 hectares (approximately 23.47 square kilometers.
+The village has a population of 3,618 people.

 Notability

 Dharmeshbhai Mathukiya gained recognition for earning ₹1.5 crore annually through innovative chilli farming and exports, despite having formal education only up to class 8.
 His success story has been widely covered in national media.